- Sports & Classification

 At the London 2012 Paralympics, Kelly cemented herself as one of Australia’s great athletes, jumping 4.38m to win gold in the long jump and silver in the 100m.

-Away from the track, Kelly is an ambassador for the APC and the Make-a-Wish Foundation.
+Away from the track, Kelly is an ambassador for the Make-a-Wish Foundation.
 In August 2009, she achieved the extraordinary feat of successfully reaching the summit of Mt Kilimanjaro and in 2012 was voted at number 13 in Maxim magazine’s hottest 100 Australian women.
 When at home, Kelly loves to cook and chill out with her Burmese cat, who is also an amputee.

 Sport & Disciplines